paysuper/paysuper-docs/content/docs/payments/token.md

 {{< tab "New browser window" >}}

 Retrieve the response parameter `payment_form_url` from the previous step.
-It is the URL of PaySuper-hosted payment form.
+It is the URL of Unlimint Game Services-hosted payment form.

 When your customer is ready to start a payment you can redirect the user to the URL in a new browser window.